cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

 Option 3 seems to be the DRYest, and indeed this is how we will do it later on when the :code:`ImportSource` functionality is introduced.
-For now though, we'll just go with Option 2 since there's only one component inside the Tutorial 5 model anyway.
+For now though, we'll just go with Option 2 since there's only one component inside the Tutorial 5 model anyway, and this tutorial is all about parenthood and ownership of variables.

 .. container:: dothis

     **1.a** Create a :code:`Parser` instance and use it to deserialise the model from the file created in Tutorial 5 into a new model instance.
-    This process was described in `Tutorial 2<tutorial2_cpp>`.
+    This process was described in :ref:`Tutorial 2<tutorial2_cpp>`.
 You may like to copy that file into the working directory for this project for ease of access.
-If you didn't do Tutorial 5 you can copy this file from the resource folder instead.
+If you didn't do Tutorial 5 you can copy this file from the :code:`resources/` folder instead.

 .. container:: dothis